 Duration: 14 days/13 nights

 Level 3: There is four climbs of around 800m.
-Gradients are never above 10% and feasible with the gears on the bikes.

 - Cycle around temples, palaces and geisha quarters in Kyoto